ibbles/LearningUnreal/UFUNCTION.md

 - `BlueprintCallable`: The function can be called from a Blueprint Visual Script.
 - `BlueprintPure`: The function can be called from a Visual Script, will note have an execution pin.
+	- `const` functions are pure by default.
+Add `BlueprintPure = False` to turn it into a non-pure node.
 - `BlueprintImplementableEvent`: The function is only declared and not implemented in C++, the function definition is provided by a Blueprint class inheriting from the C++ class.
 I assume `Blueprintable` must be provided on the C++ class for this to make sense.
 - `BlueprintNativeEvent`: Like `BlueprintImplementableEvent`, but with a fallback C++ definition in case no Blueprint implementation is made.
 A separate C++ function with the same name but with `_Implementation` at the end is declared automatically and this is where the C++ implementation should be written.
 I assume `Blueprintable` must be provided on the class for this to make sense.